Arctvrvs/64-bit-CPU/docs/golden_model.md

 The `GoldenModel` class maintains an array of 32 general purpose registers, a dictionary based memory and the current program counter.
 The `step` method decodes and executes a single 32‑bit instruction.
-The helper `execute_bundle()` function can process a list of up to eight instructions for convenient use in fetch/decode unit testing.
+The helper `execute_bundle()` function can process a list of instructions.
+The higher level helper `issue_bundle(pc, insts)` decodes up to eight instructions using `Decoder8W`, executes them and returns both the decoded µops and the next program counter.